akbarazimifar/meapi/docs/source/content/setup.rst

 🔑 Credentials
 ---------------
+meapi, needs to store your credentials (access token, refresh token etc.) in order to be able to use them later on without the need to login again every time you want to use the API.

-- The default credentials manager is the ``JsonCredentialsManager``, which saves the credentials in a json file (``meapi_credentials.json`` by default).
+- The default credentials manager is the - :py:obj:`~meapi.credentials_managers.json_files.JsonCredentialsManager`, which saves the credentials in a json file (``meapi_credentials.json`` by default).
-- You can implement your own credentials manager by implementing the CredentialsManager interface.
+- You can implement your own credentials manager by implementing the :py:obj:`~meapi.credentials_managers.CredentialsManager` interface.
 See `Credentials Manager <https://meapi.readthedocs.io/en/latest/content/credentials_manager.html>`_.
 - If you choose to use in the default credentials manager, the config file will be created in the location from which the library was called.
 - The config file ``meapi_credentials.json`` format is: